-British actor Albert Finney dies at 82
+From ‘Tom Jones’ to ‘Skyfall’: star Albert Finney dies at 82

 Finney had the good fortune to receive a healthy percentage of the profits from the surprise hit, giving him financial security while he was still in his 20s.

 “This is a man from very humble origins who became rich when he was very young,” said Quentin Falk, author of an unauthorized biography of Finney.
 “It brought him a lot of side benefits.
 He’s a man who likes to live as well as to act.
 He enjoys his fine wine and cigars.
-He’s his own man, I find that rather admirable.”
+He’s his own man.
+I find that rather admirable.”

 The actor maintained a healthy skepticism about the British establishment and even turned down a knighthood when it was offered, declining to become Sir Albert.
-Finney once said he did not believe in such honors.
+Finney once said he didn’t believe in such honors.

 “Maybe people in America think being a ‘Sir’ is a big deal,” he said.
 “But I think we should all be misters together.
 I think the ‘Sir’ thing slightly perpetuates one of our diseases in England, which is snobbery.
 And it also helps keep us ‘quaint,’ which I’m not a great fan of.”